UACSc343Spring2021/assignments/HA3.md

 Tentative.
 Users should be able to see details of the appointment summarized and clear all items.

-If you prefer to do so AND justify it in your design rationale, you can replae an appointment's "hour" with a more specific time or the word "appointment" with something else.
+If you prefer to do so AND justify it in your design rationale, you can replace an appointment's "hour" with a more specific time or the word "appointment" with something else.

 Additional functionality may be added to adhere to design principles.
-Again, this mustt be justified in your design rationale.
+Again, this must be justified in your design rationale.

 #### Required Improvements from Class

-1. The Set Prioriy UI should be improved.
+1. The Set Priority UI should be improved.

 2. Needs error recovery/handling.